ThomasLastName/multiverse/functional_bnns/README.md

    * (pending) an independent uniform prior distribution over those weights
    * (pending) other location-scale priors over those weights with full support

-### 3. A minimalist infrastructure for hyper-parameter tuning and model benchmarking.
+### 3. A Minimalist Infrastructure for Hyper-Parameter Tuning and Model Benchmarking (TODO: LINK TO TUTORIAL)

 TODO explain here how to use `tuning_loop.py`.